kev-inn/programming-languages-w2v/presentation.md

   - How would you compare programming languages in a more meaningful way?
 (Other than a bigger dataset)
   - How is copilot designed?
 Why is it better than what we did?
 - Other forms of analysis?
+  - Doc2Vec to guess what the code file is about (domain, application, query)
 - Are there other things we can infer from textual/context similarities?

 ## 1. Introduction (Tobi):
 - NERD origin story